-A Shipping API enables you to automate processes from the sale through the package being delivered to a customer.
+A Shipping API enables you to automate processes from the sale through to the package being delivered to a customer.
 A Shipping API can allow you to connect a shipping provider (like USPS or FedEx) already programmatically supported by your ecommerce platform or add an integration to a new shipping provider.
-It can also ease fulfillment by allowing services like ShipStation to pull data to create packing slips and labels.
+It can also ease fulfilment by allowing services like ShipStation to pull data to create packing slips and labels.

 The Customers API allows developers to actually extend the customer record with attributes: name value pairs that attach additional data to the customer model.
-You can build applications that base logic around customer attributes to create personalized experiences and targeted marketing.
+You can build applications that base logic around customer attributes to create personalised experiences and targeted marketing.

 An Anti-fraud API allows you to detect fraudsters before they do any financial damage to your business.
 This API screens various elements of a transaction, such as proxy, geolocation, email or credit card and flags orders that are potentially fraudulent.

 Enhancing the functionality of your ecommerce site is now easier than ever with APIs.
-From catalogue APIs to cart APIs to shipping APIs and many more, you can improve your ecommerce operations and performance, make your business more efficient and provide customers with the shopping experiences they desire.
+From catalog APIs to cart APIs to shipping APIs and many more, you can improve your ecommerce operations and performance, make your business more efficient and provide customers with the shopping experiences they desire.